SWEEPING CANADIAN COMPETITION ACT

 Canada (Commissioner of Competition) v.
 Imperial Brush Co.

-Some of the types of performance claims that may fall under this provision include claims relating to the performance of a product (e.g., speed, reliability, sales performance, etc.), comparative advertising (e.g., where one firm’s product’s performance is being compared to a competitor) and claims relating to preferences or perceptions.
+Some of the types of performance claims that may fall under this provision include claims relating to the performance of a product (e.g., speed, reliability, sales performance, etc.), comparative advertising (e.g., where one firm’s product’s performance is being compared to a competitor’s product) and claims relating to preferences or perceptions.
 In the context of online and social media marketing, the performance claims section can also apply to, among other things, performance claims made by influencers (for more information, see testimonials/endorsements).

-While performance claims themselves are not prohibited, any testing or verification must be conducted before a claim is made (i.e., it is not sufficient to be able to substantiate a performance claim after it has been made).
-Also, the onus, if challenged, is on the person making the claim to show that the performance claim is based on an adequate and proper test.
+While product performance claims themselves are not prohibited, any testing or verification must be conducted before a claim is made (i.e., it is not sufficient to be able to substantiate a performance claim after it has been made).
+Also, the onus, if challenged, is on the person making the claim to prove that the performance claim is based on an adequate and proper test.

 False performance claims can be challenged by the Competition Bureau in courts (a provincial court or Federal Court) or before the federal Competition Tribunal, which is an administrative tribunal.
 False performance claims may also be challenged by private plaintiffs in misleading advertising claims commenced under section 52 of the Competition Act (i.e., based on the theory that inaccurate performance claims are either literally false or misleading).